 How to Keep Food Cool

-You can also freeze applesauce pouches and pack them as ice packs that the kids can eat with their lunch or snack later in the day!
-They usually thaw in 2-3 hours when kept at either room temperature or in a cooler bag.
+You can also freeze applesauce pouches and pack them as ice packs that the kids can eat with their lunch or snack later in the day.

 Best Recipes for Travel Food